 Eve: In 2012, we got to work together on a project we called “Glass Folds”.
 I was folding sheets of paper into origami-shaped moulds, and Laurent was using those to blow glass vessels.
 We had no idea at the time, but this project was actually the start of something much bigger.

-Then, we went on to design the Atelier George’s first Interior collection of accent pieces.
+Then, we went on to design the Atelier George’s first Collection of accent pieces.

 What kind of objects do you produce?

-E: We make glass tiles, light fittings, and decorative items.
+E: We make light fittings, glass tiles, door konbs and decorative items.

 L: No two objects we produce are identical.
 Each has a unique finish when it comes to its shape or colour, for instance.
 This is our hallmark, it’s the imprint of our savoir-faire.